Extending structures for BiHom-Frobenius algebras: Extending structures for BiHom-Frobenius algebras

-First we are going to study extending problem for algebras and coalgebras.
+First we are going to study extending problem for BiHom-algebras and BiHom-coalgebras.

-There are two cases for $A$ to be an algebra in the cocycle cross product system defined in last section, see condition (CC6).
+There are two cases for $A$ to be a BiHom-algebra in the cocycle cross product system defined in last section, see condition (CC6).
 The first case is when we let $\ppr$, $\ppl$ to be trivial and $\theta\neq 0$, then from conditions (CP10) and (CP11) we get $\si(x, \theta(a, b))=\si(\theta(a, b), x)=0$, since $\theta\neq 0$ we assume $\sigma=0$ for simplicity, thus we obtain the following type $(a1)$ unified product for algebras.